InsertCoinTheater/stream-docs/tokens.md

 Tokens are awarded every 20 minutes.

+You can check your Tokens at any time by using **!tokens** in chat.

 ## Uses for Tokens
 ### Games
 There are a variety of mini-games in which you can participate in the Arcade.
 The table below details the games and the commands to activate or participate in them.